kevin-clarkin29/kevin-clarkin29.github.io/essays/UI_Frameworks.md

 3. **Extra Code**

    Frameworks include a lot of built-in features, and if you only use some of them, your website may end up with a lot of unused code.
 This can slow down the website’s performance if you don’t optimize it.
+I had this problem myself just in creating some mock-up websites.

 ### My Experience with Bootstrap 5

 When I first started using Bootstrap 5, it felt limiting because I had to learn a new way of structuring my web pages.
-But as I got used to the grid system and utility classes, I found it much easier to create responsive designs without writing tons of custom code.
+But as I got used to the grid system and utility classes, I found it much easier to create designs without writing tons of custom code.
 There were times when I needed more control over the design, and customizing Bootstrap’s default styles was a bit frustrating.
-However, the time saved on other parts of the project made it worth it.
+However, the time saved on other parts of the project, such as not having to go back and forth between the standard HTML / CSS files, made it worth it.

 ### Why Not Just Use Raw HTML and CSS?